How to create a point cloud with so fast and reliable way that anyone can do it?

 Constructing 3D models

 Detecting depths from a single photograph reconstructs only a small part of a complete 3D model.
 In order to reconstruct a whole apartment, we need hundreds to even several thousands of images, depending on the size of the target location.
 Fusing this data, we can build the final model looking like the example presented in Figure 6.
+So that is how the magic process from point cloud to video happen.

 Figure 6.
 Top projection of AI based geometry reconstruction.